jasperdg/session-change-monitoring/FRONTEND_GUIDE.md

    - No special handling for day boundaries

 **Important:** The combined chart does NOT show a full trading day.
 It shows only the 4 transition windows stitched together (with gaps between them).

+### Sunday Data Availability

+Sessions occur throughout the day (in ET), with one session spanning into the next day:
+- ✅ Overnight - Premarket: 3:58 AM
+- ✅ Premarket - Regular Hours: 9:28 AM
+- ✅ Regular Hours - After Hours: 3:58 PM
+- ✅ After Hours - Overnight: 7:58 PM (spans to next day at 8:02 PM)

+**Note:** The After Hours - Overnight session at 7:58 PM starts on one day and continues into the next calendar day.

 ## Usage